 - it has its own FKT route seen here.

 During my pursuit of "Infinity Loops" in 2019 and 2020, the idea of creating an "Infinity Loop" type route with three volcanic peaks in the middle instead of one captured my imagination, so into my notebook it went.
 Recently the idea for the Sisters Trifinity Loop has been brought back to the front of my mind by conversations with Danny Fisher and Kyle Long where name and route design were refined.
 Apparently, it is low-hanging fruit when you have a glorious traverse surrounded by an incredible 50 mile loop.
+It is a similar concept to the Rainier Infinity Loop.

 So without further ado, on to describing that route: